Unitarian trick: Formulations

+The classical compact Lie groups ... have the same complex linear representations and the same invariant subspaces in tensor spaces as their complex envelopes [...].
+Therefore, results of the theory of linear representations obtained for the classical complex Lie groups can be carried over to the corresponding compact groups and vice versa.

+In terms of Tannakian formalism, Claude Chevalley interpreted Tannaka duality starting from a compact Lie group K as constructing the "complex envelope" G as the dual reductive algebraic group Tn(K) over the complex numbers.
+Veeravalli S. Varadarajan wrote of the "unitarian trick" as "the canonical correspondence between compact and complex semisimple complex groups discovered by Weyl", noting the "closely related duality theories of Chevalley and Tannaka", and later developments that followed on quantum groups.

 History

 Adolf Hurwitz had shown how integration over a compact Lie group could be used to construct invariants, in the cases of unitary groups and compact orthogonal groups.
 Issai Schur in 1924 showed that this technique can be applied to show complete reducibility of representations for such groups via the construction of an invariant inner product.
 Weyl extended Schur's method to complex semisimple Lie algebras by showing they had a compact real form.